-On November 23, 2016, the Company granted 1,475,000 incentive stock options to various directors, executive officers, employees and consultants.
-These options are exercisable until November 23, 2021, at a price of \$1.05 per share subject to one-third of the total options vesting on grant date, one-third of the total options vesting one year from the date of the grant and one-third of the total options vesting two years from the date of the grant.
+On April 18, 2018, the Company granted 2,400,000 incentive share options to various directors, executive officers, employees and consultants.
+These options are exercisable until April 18, 2023, at a price of \$0.50 per share subject to one-third of the total options vested on grant date, one-third of the total options one year from the date of the grant and one-third of the total options two years from the date of the grant.